Brandon-Rozek/website/content/notes/dimensionalityreduction/optimalitycriteria.md

 ## Akaike Information Criterion (AIC)

-AIC is an estimator of <u>relative</u> quality of statistical models for a given set of data.
+AIC is an estimator of *relative<* quality of statistical models for a given set of data.
 Given a collection of models for the data, AIC estimates the quality  of each model relative to each other.

 This way, AIC provides a means for model selection.
 AIC offers an estimate of the relative information lost when a given model is used.